wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 With both SaaS, Serverless, and other shared-cloud environments, programmers must ensure that their code does not run too long or take too much memory, lest the cloud vendor issue errors that prevent execution.<a href="#Task"></a> This is needed both because custom code runs within an infrastructure with others and because costs accumulate for each request made.

 Such does not seem as important for those who stand up their own server to host WordPress.

-Inefficiencies in WordPress configurations and programming are hidden in lower capacity unless investigated.
+Inefficiencies in WordPress configurations and programming are hidden as lower capacity unless investigated.

 <a name="SingleInstance"></a>